tladotco/engagement-team-handbook/_pages/about/what-we-do.md

 ---
-title: What We Do
+title: We Are The Engagement Team
 layout: master
 ---

-# We Are: The Engagement Team

 We're part of the wider development team here at The Lead Agency, with over ten people in a department of over twenty.
 We represent the development side of the Engagement Tribe of the business and work closely with our fellow tribe members in Marketing & Design.
 This cross slice allows us to work closer with our tribe mates, towards the same goals.